manuel-di-iorio/unique-engine/docs/docs/core-concepts.md

 - Recursively traverses the scene graph
 - Sorts opaque and transparent objects independently
 - Passing light data to shaders
-- Updates world matrices only when necessary
+- Updates world matrices only where necessary
 - Calls the render function for each visible mesh

 ```js